wkelongws/HadoopTraining/README.md

 * The "Local" or "server" is not actually HDFS and the three folders and three files you have seen are not in HDFS.You can peek the files in HDFS by typing "hdfs dfs -ls" in Putty command line
     ![alt text][HDFSin]
+    At this point you can try to create your own folder in HDFS and play inside.
+But please try not to delete any public files.
-    We will explore HDFS more in the class!
+    We will explore HDFS in the class together!

 ###**Mac:**